-Each local school system was required by law to: 1) publicize its policies/regulations in student handbooks, on school system websites, and at any other locations or venues local school systems determined was necessary or appropriate; and 2) develop educational programs to address gangs, and gang-like activity in schools.
-Educational programs must include an educational gang awareness program for students, staff, volunteers, and parents and a teacher and administrator development program that trains teachers and administrators to implement the policy.
+Each LSS was required by law to: 1) publicize its policies and regulations in student handbooks, on school system websites, and at any other locations or venues LSSs determined was necessary or appropriate; and 2) develop educational programs to address gangs, and gang-like activity in schools.
+Educational programs must include an educational gang awareness program for students, staff, volunteers, and parents.
+Educational programs must also include a teacher and administrator development program that trains teachers and administrators to implement the policy.

 This report to the Maryland General Assembly addresses the requirements outlined in the Safe Schools Act of 2010 and is designed around three core areas: 1) where local school system gang policies and regulations are publicized; 2) what educational gang awareness program(s) are being provided for students, staff, volunteers, and parents; and 3) how administrators and teachers are trained to implement the gang policy/regulations.
 In addition to these core areas, the MSDE has developed a questionnaire for the purpose of identifying other areas that need to be addressed to optimize technical support.
-The questionnaire is constructed to appraise the implementation of State and local policies and regulations to address gangs, gang activity, and similar destructive or illegal group behaviors by all 24 local school systems.
+The questionnaire is constructed to appraise the implementation of State and local policies and regulations to address gangs, gang activity, and similar destructive or illegal group behaviors by all LSSs.